 The Canon 70D comes with a 20.2-megapixel image sensor, a flip-out screen, 1080p video, 19 focus points, and weather sealing.
-Yet, these features may not necessarily be enough to capture breathtaking, distortion free photos or videos with Canon 70D lenses in the kit: Canon 18-55mm or 18-135mm IS STM.
+Yet, these features may not necessarily be enough to capture breathtaking, distortion-free photos or videos since you are not getting the best Canon 70D lenses in the bundle kit: Canon 18-55mm or 18-135mm IS STM.

 Advanced photographers often exchange their kit lens to suit their unique needs, whether it is capturing better images in the dark without a flash, or getting superior image quality with less vignetting, or specializing in one type of photography – sports, concert, nature, bridal.

 Finding the right lens can mean the difference between an ordinary snapshot and a memorable capture.
-Here are some of the best Canon 70D lenses for new experiences:
+Here are some of the best Canon 70D lenses depending on your photography type:

 |Canon EF-S 15-85mm f/3.5-5.6 IS USM UD||Zoom Lens||$799.00|